effekseer/Effekseer/docs/readme_sample.txt

-All the licenses of these effects are CC-0.
+ï»¿All the licenses of these effects are CC-0.
 We'd appreciate it if you could credit Effekseer and a contributor somewhere in your works.

 A sample stored in this directory is only part of sample.